About Us/Mission Statement

 - ensuring the dissemination of relevant scientific advances in these disorders.

 To advance scientific understanding of and to facilitate communication about disorders of the brain and behavior in order to advance their prevention and treatment.

 - Commitment to Excellence.
 ACNP members are committed to excellence in the conduct of science, in the presentation of science at ACNP meetings and in the ACNP journal, in the selection of the best scientists as ACNP members, and in the mentorship of young scientists in the field.

 - Commitment to Integrity.
 The ACNP and its members operate at the highest level of integrity.

 - Commitment to Openness.
 ACNP members value the free exchange of scientific information, and open communication between membership and leadership related to governance of the College.

-- Commitment to Education.
-ACNP members are committed to providing the best information available to scientific colleagues, to mental health professionals, and to patients and/or patient representative groups.
+- Commitment to Education and Training.
+ACNP members are committed to training the next generation of neuropsychopharmacology researchers and to disseminating research findings to scientific colleagues, mental health professionals, and patients and patient representative groups.

 - Commitment to Collegiality.
 Membership in the ACNP indicates a desire to participate in and to contribute to the College and its activities, as well as a desire to collaborate with other members in the advancement of science.

 - Commitment to Diversity.
 The College and its members actively promote diversity and inclusion within the College and within our field not limited to race, ethnicity, religion, disability, age, sex, gender identity, sexual orientation, intellectual perspectives and points of view.